thomasbattram/thesis/index/thesis.utf8.md

 It has previously been suggested that sites at which DNA methylation variability is low should be removed [@Meng2010; @Logue2017].
 The rationale for this is that if total variation is low then the ratio of variation due to technical effects to variation due to biological effects will be greater and thus any association with a complex trait is more likely to be due to technical artefacts.
 However, it's unknown whether this may be removing sites pertinent to complex trait variation.

-There was strong evidence of an inverse association between variance at a CpG site and effect size (P = 1e-99, __Table \@ref(tab:cpg-chars-tab)__), suggesting that removal of sites with little variation may reduce the chances of discovering changes in DNA methylation that have larger effects.
+The variability of DNA methylation could predict replicability little more than chance (AUC = XXX), but there was strong evidence of an inverse association between variance at a CpG site and effect size (P = 1e-99, __Table \@ref(tab:cpg-chars-tab)__).
+This suggests that removal of sites with little variation may reduce the chances of discovering changes in DNA methylation that have larger effects, whilst not removing more unreliable sites than would be expected if randomly removing sites from the analyses.

 DNA methylation is a binary feature, a CpG site can either be methylated or not on a particular DNA molecule.
 However, when measuring methylation across multiple DNA molecules, the proportion of those molecules methylated at a given site will be between 0 and 1.
 If DNA methylation at a given site is important for specific regulatory functions within a group of cells, one might expect that site to be methylated (or unmethylated) in the majority of the cells.
 Thus, changes in methylation away from an extreme, might have more of an impact on cellular function.